 There are a number of premium mail services you can choose from, including SendGrid, SendIn Blue and Mailjet.
-However, we recommend Mailgun because they have a free tier which allows you to send 10,000 emails per month.
+Today we’re going to walk you through setting up Mailgun which provides a great range of features that are cost-effective.

 Setting up Mailgun #setting-up-mailgun

 While Mailgun touts they are the “Email Service For Developers” there’s no need to be worried.
 Yes, they do have a lot of weird looking code samples during the sign up process but you can ignore all that.
 We’re going to configure WordPress to send mail using SMTP.